Withonours/withonours.github.io/README.md

 # Withonor

-## More than just a company we're a support network.
+## More than just an enterprise we're access to a support network; the company that keeps you company.

 ### We all have special talents.
 Withonor for individuals is the team who will help and guide you **in person**, insider people with access to the best positions where your talent can shine.